sappelhoff/lndw2022/README.md

 Running `conda activate lndw2022` will then provide you with an appropriate environment.

-The most important dependencies are
+The most important dependencies are:

 - `pylsl` for getting the live EEG data
 - `mne` for processing the EEG data